qudini/qudini-reactive/qudini-reactive-security/README.md

 .addFilterBefore(new AccessDeniedExceptionHandlingFilter(), SecurityWebFiltersOrder.AUTHORIZATION)
 ```

-You can provide your custom `SecurityWebFilterChain` if needed, but we recommend keeping an `AccessDeniedExceptionHandlingFilter` before `SecurityWebFiltersOrder.AUTHORIZATION` so that `AccessDeniedException` are successfully converted into [403 FORBIDDEN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403) or [401 UNAUTHORIZED](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) depending on whether the request is authenticated or not.
+You can provide your custom `SecurityWebFilterChain` if needed, but we recommend keeping an `com.qudini.reactive.security.web.AccessDeniedExceptionHandlingFilter` before `SecurityWebFiltersOrder.AUTHORIZATION` so that `AccessDeniedException`s are successfully converted into [403 FORBIDDEN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403) or [401 UNAUTHORIZED](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) depending on whether the request is authenticated or not.

 ### AuthenticatingFilter